measurement-kit/measurement-kit/include/measurement_kit/README.md

   inside of Measurement Kit (Android, iOS, Windows).
 If you compile a Measurement Kit for yourself, then YMMV;

-- `"net/timeout"`: (double) number of seconds after which network I/O operations will timeout.
+- `"net/timeout"`: (float) number of seconds after which network I/O operations will timeout.
 By default set to `10.0` seconds;

 - `"no_bouncer"`: (int) whether to use a bouncer.
 By default set to